The Thrunite TC20 is a flashlight offering a Cree XHP70.2 emitter and has an indicating switch. On-board charging is via micro-USB. Read on!

 - Onboard charging at 2A is quite good

-- Included cell seems like a high quality cell
+- The included cell seems like a high-quality cell

 - Package is the whole package, with everything needed

 What I don’t like

 - UI is quite simple; I might love to see some fleshing out with the indicating switch, and added features there.

 - This light was provided by Thrunite for review.
 I was not paid to write this review.

 - This content originally appeared at zeroair.org.
 Please visit there for the best experience!